-For the last couple of years I’ve been coming across articles extolling the benefits of standing desks.
-Due to being a digital nomad however, I’ve found it difficult to actually get one and try it out.
-Finally in our condo building in Chiang Mai I found the perfect place to experiment with standing desks.
+For the last few years, I’ve been coming across articles extolling the benefits of standing desks.
+Due to being a digital nomad, however, I’ve found it difficult to actually get one and try it out.
+Finally, in our condo building in Chiang Mai (Thailand), I found the perfect place to experiment with standing desks.

-During the past few weeks I’ve been switching between a standing desk and a traditional seated desk in the same office.
+This was the first experiment with working standing up.
+In Chiang Mai I got the opportunity to switch between a standing desk and a traditional seated desk in the same office.

 Claimed Benefits of Standing Desks

 Before I share my experience, let’s take a look at the claimed benefits of standing desks:

 - Reduced risk of diseases (cancer, diabetes)

 - Lower long-term mortality risk

 Perhaps more worryingly is the fact that research has indicated that sitting is killing us, shortening our lifespans by up to 15 years.
 Sitting has also been referred to as the new smoking in terms of harmful effects.

 Many people try to restore balance in their lives by sitting for six hours at work and then heading to the gym afterward, however, this does not seem to do the trick.
 Evidence suggests that the negative effects of extended sitting can’t be countered by brief bouts of strenuous exercise.